 All of these issues can quickly add up and hinder strategic planning.
 Everyone leaves the meeting with very little to show and no actionable next steps forward.

-How strategic planning suffers in the wake of COVID-19
+How strategic planning suffers from remote work

-One of the biggest problems for teams attempting remote strategic planning is keeping everyone engaged and involved.
+One of the biggest problems for teams attempting virtual strategic planning is keeping everyone engaged and involved.
 Over 50% of employees have admitted to working on other tasks during virtual meetings.
 When employees are distracted, they lose the opportunity to offer their own ideas and miss out on critical information.

 This issue is magnified when teams turn to documents and spreadsheets in an effort to replace the whiteboard.
 If keeping people engaged was a problem before, it only gets worse when everyone is staring at lines of text and numbers.